daniloruslan/quotes_fetcher/README.md

 Ipynb notebook can be found [HERE](notebooks/demo.ipynb)

 ### CLI
 If you're loking for a ready CLI application, there is one.
-It also supports an option to export data to a file.
+It supports an option to export data to a file.
 Please find the app [HERE](CLI/quotes_fetcher.py)

-### Todos
+### Plans

  - [ ] Fix bugs
  - [ ] Increase test coverage